GeoMOER/moer-bsc-project-seminar-remote-sensing/docs/units/_unit00/unit00-01_Digital_learning.md

 Your primary learning environment is this public homepage, which was created on GitHub.
 Here you find all learning materials, assignments and help.

+## Comments?
+You can leave comments below if you have questions or remarks about any of the text or code in this unit.
+Please copy the corresponding line into your comment to make it easier to answer your question.

+<script src="https://utteranc.es/client.js" repo="GeoMOER/moer-bsc-project-seminar-remote-sensing" issue-term="moer-bsc-project-seminar-remote-sensing_unit00" theme="github-light" crossorigin="anonymous" async> </script>